merneo/EliteBook/docs/installation/AI_ASSISTANT_CONTEXT.md

 **When user says:** "I need to install/setup fingerprint on HP notebook"

 **Your response should:**
-1. Reference that this is documented in `~/Documents/README_COMPLETE.md` Phase 15
+1. Reference that this is documented in `docs/installation/README_COMPLETE.md` Phase 15 (in this repository)
 2. Know that this requires:
    - `python-validity-git` from AUR
    - Device/0092 branch support (not in master)
    - `fprintd` and `libfprint`
    - PAM configuration for sudo and SDDM
-3. Follow the exact steps from Phase 15 in README_COMPLETE.md
+3. Follow the exact steps from Phase 15 in `docs/installation/README_COMPLETE.md` (in this repository)
 4. Use the AI prompt from Phase 15 if needed

 **Key commands:**